seriallos/computercraft/README.md

 On the server I play on, pastebin is already present as a program.
 This script is pulled from pastebin and then loads all scripts in this repo.

+This script is kept up-to-date at pastebin at http://pastebin.com/55tqszpw

+* github.lua

+Downloads and saves a script from Github

+    USAGE: github get <GITHUB-PATH> <PROGRAM-NAME>
+    EXAMPLE: github get seriallos/computercraft/master/redwood.lua redwood

+Cross-posted on pastebin at

 * gist.lua

 Load Gists as a program.

     USAGE: gist get <GIST-ID> <PROGRAM-NAME>
+    EXAMPLE: gist get 4700006 stairs

 * redwood.lua